zhangwurongyan/p8105_hw5_wz2507/hw-5.md

 week on average.
 The values of experimental and control groups were similar at week 1 but the experimental group increased later on.
-Moreover, the experimental group shows increasing trend on values but the control group only fluctuate without increasing or decreasing trend.
+Moreover, the experimental group shows increasing trend on values but the control group only fluctuate without an increasing or decreasing trend.

 ## problem 3